openintegrationhub/Data-and-Domain-Models/MasterDataModels/Documents/README.md

 # Basic Ideas

 One challenge of this model is to fit a wide array of services dealing with documents.
-The features from such services, like Dropbox and other more advanced systems like SharePoint or ELO are far apart.
+The features provided by heterogeneous services like Dropbox and other more advanced systems like SharePoint or ELO are far apart.

-In order to be suitable for all szenarios, this model is split into several implementations.
+In order to be suitable for all scenarios, this model is split into several implementations.

 * `Basic`   		Sharing documents between services
 * `Comfort`			Sharing documents and metadata between services
-* `Extended`		Sharing documents, metadata, policies and sub resources betweeen services
+* `Extended`		Sharing documents, metadata, policies and sub-resources betweeen services

 ## Managing documents by specialized systems